6

 Apartments in these blocks are owned by citizens and permanent residents, but they offer an affordable rental option for foreigners, particularly those flying solo.

-If public housing isn’t to your fancy, many also live on the fringes of the city center instead.
+If public housing isn’t to your fancy, many also live on the fringes of the city centre instead.
 This opens your rental options to condominiums, apartments, and even landed property.

 Given Singapore’s size and expansive public transport network, you’ll find that you’ll still be able to reach the Central Business District (CBD) or town centre within 30 to 45 minutes for most of Singapore.